 Small companies may not have a lot of resources at their disposal to fight credit card fraud.
 But whether you have one employee or 100, card fraud can hurt you.
 Here are some ways that you can lower your risk.

-“When it comes to point-of-sale fraud, what businesses are most likely to run across is card skimming,” says Jason Glassberg, a cybersecurity expert and co-founder of Redmond, Washington-based Casaba Security.
+“When it comes to point-of-sale fraud, what businesses are most likely to run across is card skimming,” said Jason Glassberg, cybersecurity expert and co-founder of Redmond, Washington-based Casaba Security, in a previous interview.

 This could be physical, such as when a chip is inserted into the POS device by a local criminal, or it could be digital, where the POS system is infected with card number-stealing malware.
-There is also the relatively new threat of shimmers, which are devices that can capture card data from EMV chip cards.
+There is also the ever-present threat of card skimmers and shimmers, which are devices that can capture card data from EMV chip cards.

-To combat this threat, provide as much physical security to your POS system as possible, Glassberg suggests.
+To combat this threat, provide as much physical security to your POS system as possible, Glassberg said.

 “That means locking up POS devices during closed hours so they can’t be accessed by anyone except a manager,” he said.